 The pianist and composer Jonathan Powell studied with Denis Matthews and Sulamita Aronovsky.
 He has established an international career as a soloist, his programmes ranging from standard Classical and Romantic repertoire to contemporary and little-known 20th century works.
-He has performed widely in Europe, as well as in Russia and the US; he has also appeared on national radio of many countries (in 2005 and 2008 he gave solo recitals on Radio France Musique), in addition to numerous appearances on the BBC.
+He has performed widely in Europe, as well as in Russia and the US; he has also appeared on national radio of many countries , in addition to numerous appearances on the BBC.

 Powell is a self-taught composer – he has recorded several of his own works for BBC broadcasts and has received performances by the London Sinfonietta, the Arditti Quartet, Valdine Anderson, Sarah Leonard, Darragh Morgan and Nicolas Hodges among others.
 His articles on many aspects of Russian music appear in the New Grove Dictionary of Music; his articles have been published by International Piano and the Finnish musicological journal Musiikki-lehti.

 Powell appears regularly at the Indian Summer in Levoča Festival, where his performances have included music by Alkan, the complete ‘Iberia’ of Albeniz, and the Brahms’s Second Piano Concerto (with the Slovak Philharmonic Orchestra).
 In 2017 his engagements included performances throughout Europe of the ‘Opus Clavicembalisticum’ of Kaikhoshru Sorabji.